nouraiztee/NTColorPickerWheel/README.md

 ## Features

-- Beautiful color wheel with hue and saturation selection.
+- Beautiful color wheel with hue and saturation.
 - Draggable picker to choose specific colors.
 - Delegate support for easy integration.